docker-mailserver/docker-mailserver/docs/content/config/environment.md

 - 1 => LDAP authentification is enabled
 - NOTE:
   - A second container for the ldap service is necessary (e.g. [docker-openldap](https://github.com/osixia/docker-openldap))
-  - For preparing the ldap server to use in combination with this container [this](http://acidx.net/wordpress/2014/06/installing-a-mailserver-with-postfix-dovecot-sasl-ldap-roundcube/) article may be helpful

 ##### LDAP_START_TLS